Max Planck Institute for Comparative Public Law and International Law - Call for Applications

 What is the ICCAL Collaboration Lab?

-The Lab consists of ten teams, each composed of at least two established and early-career scholars, from both Latin America and Europe.
+The Lab consists of ten teams, each composed of 2 - 4 established and early-career scholars, from both Latin America and Europe.
 Through the prism of comparative public law and human rights, each team will explore a structural issue of relevance for democratic resilience in Latin American and European societies.
 Besides working as independent units, Lab Teams will also gather in clusters, with the possibility of organizing workshops, seminars, summer schools and other scholarly activities.
 The ultimate vision is for the Lab to create a space for excellence in comparative research, the development of policy-relevant knowledge, mentorship and academic development for young researchers, and the further strengthening of mutual learning between Europe and Latin America in these challenging times.

 What does the Lab offer?